Our Wellness PolicyView our Wellness Policy

 Our District wellness policy can be found on the BCSS Board Policy Page.

 Each school has a local wellness representative.
 Schools engage in wellness activities for both students and staff throughout the school year.
-During the 2015-2016 school year, compliance with the Annual Wellness Plan Implementation was 95% for our school district.
-For school year 2016-2017, the Annual Wellness Plan Implementation compliance increased to 100%.
+Compliance with the Wellness Policy is based on completion of the Bartow County School District Wellness Policy Evaluation Tool.
+During the 2016-2017 school year, compliance with the Wellness Policy was 100% for our school district.
+For school year 2017-2018, compliance with the Wellness Policy was 79% for our school district.

 Wellness Policy Comparison Chart